BlueBaseJS/docs/key-concepts/hooks.md

 ### Thunks

-BlueRain also supports Hook Collection thunks.
+BlueBase also supports Hook Collection thunks.
 Which means, a Hook Collection can be a function that returns `HookCollection` object.

-This function receives BlueRain context object as the only argument at execution time.
+This function receives BlueBase context object as the only argument at execution time.

 ```javascript
 const MyHookCollection = (BR) => ({